urbit/preview/preview.md

 The Internet is actually an awesome modem.
 The online services blow AOL away.
 But are we really that far from 1995?

 Can we re-decentralize the Internet?
-A lot of great hackers have been trying.
+A lot of great hackers have tried hard.
 Maybe we can't?
 Maybe it's just impossible?

 The Internet isn't from 1995.
 It's from 1975.
-In 1995, we learned that a network beats a mainframe.
-Now, we've learned that a 2015 mainframe beats a 1975 network.
+In 1995, we learned a network beats a mainframe.
+Now, we've learned a 2015 mainframe beats a 1975 network.

 Does it beat a 2015 network?
-Who knows?
 What is a 2015 network, anyway?

+If the Internet beats a modem, and a modem on top of the Internet beats the Internet -- what if we made an Internet on top of the Internet?

 These questions seemed interesting.
 So we built Urbit.

 <h2>Also:</h2>

-What do we mean by a "2015 network," anyway?
-A 1975 network delegates layer 7 to the OS.
-Urbit includes layer 7.
-The protocol specifies the complete lifecycle of the computer.
+What do we mean by a "2015 network?"
+A 1975 network delegates layer 7 to a separate OS.
+Our "2015 network" specifies layer 7 -- it includes the OS.
+The protocol defines the complete lifecycle of the computer.

 Urbit remains a closed network in alpha-test.
 It's open source and patent-free.
 Fork us on [github](https://github.com/urbit/urbit)!
 You need an invitation to join the network.
 But not to play with the interpreter, or even send a PR.

-(Why is the network still closed?
-Global flag days, mostly.
-We ship no code before its time.)
+(Why is Urbit still invite-only?
+Because bugs.
+Global flag days, etc.  We ship no code before its time.)

 Want more updates like these?
 We'd love your email: